 After a long workout, you might be tempted to reach for a sports drink to replace the electrolytes you just sweated out.
-If you do, you might be doing more harm than good to your body.
+If you do, you'll likely be doing more harm than good.

 The best way to replace electrolytes is through real food.
 Instead of reaching for a sports drink, try one of these four electrolyte options that are good for your health and the earth.

-To make your own electrolyte drink add a tablespoon of organic chia seeds, 1 teaspoon of raw honey and a little fresh squeezed organic lemon or lime juice to your reusable water bottle.
-(You can also add a heavy dash of Celtic sea salt.)
+To make your own electrolyte drink, add a tablespoon of organic chia seeds, one teaspoon of raw honey and a little fresh squeezed organic lemon or lime juice to your reusable water bottle.

 To make: Combine a hearty handful of organic kale, fresh organic fruits, ice, organic coconut water, organic maca powder and Manitoba Hemp Hearts in a blender.
 Mix until creamy.

 Coconut water is a natural way to replenish what you lost during your workout.
 Coconut water is high in potassium, an essential electrolyte.
-Try the Harmless Harvest or Whole Foods Market 365 brand coconut water.
+Just look out for added sugar or artificial ingredients when shopping for coconut water.